cap-js/docs/about/index.md

 ### The 'Golden Path'

-- as a currated list of best practices and recommended services
+- as a curated list of best practices and recommended services
-- link to the BTP Developers Guide(s)
+- link to the BTP Developers Guide

 ### Growing Ecosystem

 - Active & open community → living in GitHub
-- Inner-Source & Opem-Source
+- Inner-Source & Open-Source
 - We and you are not alone

 ## Served Out Of The Box